SivaReddy-AI/python-class-1/README.md

 creating code space

 Assignement for class1
-    create a repo with python program and then commmit
+    create a repo with python program and then commmit to remote